pkalivas/radiate/docs/source/executors.md

 ## Example

-Continuing with our example from the preious section s - evolving a simple function: finding the best values for `y = ax + b` where we want to find optimal values for `a` and `b`.
+Continuing with our example from the preious sections - evolving a simple function: finding the best values for `y = ax + b` where we want to find optimal values for `a` and `b`.
 We'll keep the previous inputs the same as before, but now we add an `executor` to the `GeneticEngine`.

 === ":fontawesome-brands-python: Python"